 When she nearly burnt the house down while microwaving mac and cheese in the middle of the night, we had to admit that she had a rare eating disorder: binge-eating.

-Finding Help: binge eating treatment
+Finding teen binge eating disorder treatment

 I reached out to professionals.
 Her therapists and doctors were unclear on how to diagnose or treat binge-eating as the DSM-5 had only recently recognized it as an actual medical diagnosis.